a-givertzman/ufr-protocol/README.md

 1 byte  |  2 bytes         |  2 bytes      |  up to 56 536 bytes

 - On the Client side:
+   - read messages from UDP
-   - put all received messages into the output queue
+   - push each received messages into the output queue

-   - если squence number пропущен, (можно настоить количество повторений при неудаче)
+   - if squence number missed (configurable number of resend requests, default 3)
+      - start timer (configurable, default 100 ms)
+         - if timer is over
+            - message is missed
-      - запускается таймер,
+               - requesting resend
-         - если таймер истекает,
-            - посылка считается потерянной - отправляем запрос серверу на повторную отправку этой посылки
-         - если таймер не истек, а посылка дошла, просто идем дальше
+         - if during timer message receivedесли
+            - stop the timer
+            - push message into the output queue
+   - read next message from udp

 - On the Server side:
    - sending messages incremening sequence number